cloudfoundry-attic/cf-docs-deprecated/content/frameworks/nodejs/nodejs-tutorial/step01-developing-nodejs-app.md

 The above file loads `config.json` and `sockJSServer.js`

-Lets start creating them.
-Create a file called `config.json` in the root directory of your project and add below code.
+Let's start creating.
+Create a file called `config.json` in the root directory of your project and add the below code.

 ``` javascript